 General terms and conditions

-We can’t engage on issues of party politics or answer questions which break the general house rules.
+We cannot engage on issues of party politics or answer questions which break the general house rules.

 We can change our policy and terms and conditions at any time.

-We’re not responsible for the advertising content on social media websites, and we don’t choose which adverts appear on our pages.
+We’re not responsible for the advertising content on social media websites, and we do not choose which adverts appear on our pages.